-Seginus Aerospace LLC was originally founded in 2009 to develop and market replacement FAA approved aircraft PMA parts while staying customer focused.
+Seginus Aerospace, a Desser Aerospace company, was originally founded in 2009 to develop and market replacement FAA approved aircraft PMA parts while staying customer focused.
 Our driving force is to provide these parts at an affordable price to airline operators, FAA repair stations, and our growing global distributor network.

 - continually prioritize quality and service for the customer.

 - make daily efforts to improve the quality of our services.

 - think and act from the standpoint of the customer.

 - strive to provide customer satisfaction and gain customer loyalty.